jwl-7/c0de_gr1nd/python_explanations/stack_with_max.md

 # Implement a Stack with Max API
-Design a stack that includes a max operation, in addition to push and pop.
-The max method should return the maximum value stored in the stack.
+Design a stack with a max() function.

 ## Solution
 ```python